Table of Contents

 Types of Notices

 A director may receive a 21-day director penalty notice where the company has outstanding PAYG or SGC liabilities.
-As soon as the ATO sends the penalty notice, the director has 21 days to act.
+As soon as the ATO sends the penalty notice, the director has 21 days to act to avoid personal liability.
 They can either:

 - pay the debt;

-Where the company appoints a liquidator or an administrator within 21 days, the director may escape personal liability for the debt.
-Where you have placed the company into voluntary administration or liquidation, you can only avoid liability if the amounts were reported and lodged within three months of the due date.
+Further, the director may escape personal liability for the debt if the company appoints a liquidator or an administrator within 21 days.
+Alternatively, you might place your company into voluntary administration or liquidation.
+In that case, you can only avoid liability if the amounts were reported and lodged within three months of the due date.

 Lockdown Penalty Notice

-A director may receive a lockdown penalty notice where PAYG or superannuation amounts are unpaid and the company fails to lodge their returns within three months.
-Where a director gets a lockdown penalty notice, the director must pay the debt in full unless they have a valid defence.
+A director may receive a lockdown penalty notice where PAYG or superannuation amounts are unpaid, and fails to lodge their company returns within three months.
+Where a director gets a lockdown penalty notice, they must pay the debt in full unless they have a valid defence.
 They cannot avoid liability by placing the company into voluntary administration or liquidation.

 Even a newly-appointed director, provided they have been in office for more than 30 days, may receive a notice.
-Incoming directors should, therefore, examine the company’s financial records to ensure they are not subject to a director penalty notice, as a result of a liability incurred before their appointment.
+Therefore, incoming directors should examine the company’s financial records to ensure they are not subject to a director penalty notice as a result of a liability incurred before their appointment.